xuyingken/nefelibata_tech/source/_posts/Blog-setup-using-Hexo-GitHub-Action-and-Alibaba-Cloud-OSS-CDN.md

 Example: change "your_blog_domain/about/" to "your_blog_domain/about/index.html".

 ### Deploy
 After check in your Hexo blog to your Github master branch, at your Github Repository, Actions page, you should see the Action Script starts to run.
-Once completed, your blog is finally ONLINE!
+Once completed, your blog is finally **ONLINE**!
 {% asset_img git_action.png git_action %}

 ## Conclusion

-Using Hexo + Github + Github Action + Alibaba Cloud OSS+CDN is a good demonstration of JAMStack in action.
+Using **Hexo + Github + Github Action + Alibaba Cloud OSS+CDN** is a good demonstration of JAMStack in action.

-In terms of the cost of using Alibaba Cloud OSS and CDN, you can find them [here](https://www.alibabacloud.com/product/oss/pricing?spm=a3c0i.7950270.1834322160.1.742dab91KeUDPE) (OSS) and [here](https://www.alibabacloud.com/product/cdn/pricing?spm=a3c0i.7958120.7305017250.1.680d7b744o2ZyD) (CDN).
+In terms of the cost of using **Alibaba Cloud OSS and CDN**, you can find them [here](https://www.alibabacloud.com/product/oss/pricing?spm=a3c0i.7950270.1834322160.1.742dab91KeUDPE) (OSS) and [here](https://www.alibabacloud.com/product/cdn/pricing?spm=a3c0i.7958120.7305017250.1.680d7b744o2ZyD) (CDN).
 For an average traffic blog, it is very cheap.
-In fact, for OSS, it is free of charge if your blog's storage and traffic is under 5GB.
+In fact, for OSS, it is **free** of charge if your blog's storage and traffic is under **5GB**.
 The only thing you need to pay is the traffic for CDN (using CDN is optional).